awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-sample-requests.md

 1. In the **Apps** folder, choose the **CreateApp** operation, as shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_3.2_2.png)

-1. On the **Body** tab, next to `"Name"`, replace the placeholder value \(`"string"`\) with a name for the campaign, such as **"MySampleCampaign"**\.
+1. On the **Body** tab, next to `"Name"`, replace the placeholder value \(`"string"`\) with a name for the campaign, such as **"MySampleProject"**\.

 1. Delete the comma that after the campaign name, and then delete the entire `tags` object on lines 3 through 5\.
 When you finish, your request should resemble the example that's shown in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_3.2_4.png)

 1. Choose **Send**\.
-If the campaign is created successfully, the response pane shows a status of `201 Created`, and you see a response that resembles the example in the following image\.
+If the campaign is created successfully, the response pane shows a status of `201 Created`\.
+You see a response that resembles the example in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_3.2_5.png)

 ## Example: Sending an Email by Using the `SendMessages` Operation<a name="tutorials-using-postman-sample-requests-sendmessages"></a>

 It's very common to use the Amazon Pinpoint `SendMessages` API to send transactional messages\.
-One advantage to sending messages by using the `SendMessages` API, as opposed to creating campaigns, is that you can use the `SendMessages` API to send messages to any address \(such as an email address, phone number, or device token\)\.
+One advantage to sending messages by using the `SendMessages` API \(as opposed to creating campaigns\), is that you can use the `SendMessages` API to send messages to any address \(such as an email address, phone number, or device token\)\.
 The address that you send messages to doesn't have to exist in your Amazon Pinpoint account already\.
 Compare this to sending messages by creating campaigns\.
 Before you send a campaign in Amazon Pinpoint, you have to add endpoints to your Amazon Pinpoint account, create segments, create the campaign, and execute the campaign\.

 The example in this section shows you how to send a transactional email message directly to a specific email address\.
 You can modify this request to send messages through other channels, such as SMS, mobile push, or voice\.